 10. Report on Marsh & Co by Robert Wilkinson, 1825.

 11. Proceedings of the case of forgery against Henry Fauntleroy 1824.

 12. Diary of William's father George Marsh.

-To date I have not come across any banknotes from Marsh & Co except for a Five Pound note from 'Torpoint Plymouth Dock' John Alexander Snow Rowe & Co.
+To date I have not come across any banknotes from Marsh & Co and this is probably because London based banks used Bank of England notes.
+Provincial or county banks all had a London bank which acted as its agent and lender of last resort.
+I have found a Five Pound note from 'Torpoint Plymouth Dock' John Alexander Snow Rowe & Co.
 This is quite interesting as it states 'Promise to pay the bearer on demand the sum of Five Pounds at Messers Marsh, Sibbald, Stracey, Fauntleroy & Stewart, Bankers, London'.
-It is note dated but appears to be from the period 1800-1810.
+It is not dated but appears to be from the period 1800-1810.
 Does anyone out on the internet know anything about John Alexander, Snow, Rowe & Co?